rostav3/prolog-path-planning/README.md

 ## World Model

 - The world is a 6946m length highway loop.
-- Map coordinates are in meters.
+- MapGateway coordinates are in meters.
 - The controller will visit all output coordinates every 0.2 seconds
 - The number of output coordinates is up to us.
 - The increment between coordinates determines the vehicle velocity, yaw, etc.